 The audio experience includes a 50-minute-long walk and 12 one-to-three-minute shorts, which can be listened to on-site or anywhere in the world.
 Individuals featured include Ken Workman (Duwamish), Warren King George (Muckleshoot), Michelle Myles (Tulalip), Archie Cantrell (Puyallup), LaDean Johnson (Skokomish), Owen Oliver (Quinault / Isleta Pueblo), Lydia Sigo (Suquamish), Randi Purser (Suquamish), RYAN!
 Feddersen (FLOW artist, Confederated Tribes of the Colville – Okanogan / Arrow Lakes), and Eric Autry (Seattle Public Utilities).
 The podcast is available on Soundcloud, and all podcast applications.

 “Artists Jenny Asarnow and Rachel Lam curate centuries of melodic legacy to change and challenge our expectations of our environment and history through these multi-dimensional experiences.
 They capture our sharpened emotions and share them back to each of us for known and unknown purposes.
 Their authentic listening is unapologetic in its monumental appreciation and respect.
-The resulting polyphonic music of unforgiving life lyrics is everywhere for everyone.”royal alley-barnes, Acting Director Seattle Office of Arts & Culture
+The resulting polyphonic music of unforgiving life lyrics is everywhere for everyone.”royal alley-barnes, Interim Director Seattle Office of Arts & Culture

 The podcast is a rhythmic audio experience connecting streams of stories as they ebb and flow, intermixing English with Coast Salish languages.
 Listeners can learn where the traditional fishing ground “Hit the Water” is located in Seattle.
 The podcast also explores the traditional Tulalip names of local places, the colonial history of Seattle, and the construction of the Ship Canal.
 The audio narrative also highlights Indigenous rights, responsibilities, and cultural preservation that are essential to healing these waters, our relationship to them and to each other.